Kasey LynchJanuary 11, 2023

 The common denominator of companies with a stellar employer brand?
 A strong partnership between their HR and marketing teams, creating a unified force that’s focused on achieving your recruitment goals.
 Recruitment marketing is your first shout-out to your next employees.
 By collaborating with marketing-savvy colleagues across your organization, you can better target candidates, create compelling content, and hone in on the best channel for active and ongoing engagement.

 Candidates who don’t make the first cut for a particular req are often a great fit for another role.
-Yet many recruiters are quick to move on to other opportunities without re-engaging “silver medalists” in their CRM.
-Big mistake.
+Yet many recruiters are quick to move on to other opportunities without re-engaging “silver medalists” in their Candidate Relationship Management (CRM) system.
+This is a big mistake.

 New hires may envision themselves at a company long-term — but only if they connect with its purpose, feel valued and challenged, see room for career growth, and are fairly compensated.
 Today's candidates and employees want it all, so give it to them.